 Let Your Players Plan A Practice

 One way to keep your players involved and committed, while also assessing their understanding, is to let them plan a practice from time to time.
 Former Arizona women’s tennis coach, Becky Bell, would assign one or two of her players the task of planning a practice.
 Initially you might be a little hesitant, but you might be surprised at what they come up with.
-Afterwards, debrief the session to get an understanding why they included certain elements.
-That’s a great point to educate them on what other elements can be included and how come they’re important.

 You want buy in?
 You’ll get it this way.
 It’ll be an intensely fun practice for them and I think you’ll find them working hard because they designed the practice.

-Fun… fun… Coach creatively!
+Fun.
+Fun… Coach creatively!

 /sef.